 I don’t usually say anything about the comics but this is a good example of me attempting to put more into a page of a daily (or near daily, I think these ran Mon-Thu originally) than anyone has since “the olden days”.
 I can’t believe I drew this exactly eight years ago (but I did).

-John Campbell 17 days ago
+John Campbell about 2 months ago

 It’s actually vox populi, Latin for “voice of the people”.
 You may recall from back in “The Case of the Simple Soul” that Lottie was thought not to be “Latin class material”.